 The project proposes an integrated development of the Woodlawn Underground Project (WUP) and the Woodlawn Tailings Retreatment Project (WRP), with processing of the separate underground and tailings ore types deploying a single sulphide flotation plant, to produce copper, lead and zinc concentrates.

 The preliminary economic assessment (PEA) study for the project was completed in June 2015 and the feasibility study was completed in June 2016.
-Production from the project is anticipated to start in 2018.
+Production from the project is anticipated to start in late 2018.

 Project history and ownership

 The Woodlawn Zinc-Copper deposit was discovered in 1969 and was developed by Denehurst from 1978 to 1998.
 The open-pit mine was further acquired by TriAusMin, who merged with Heron Resources in August 2014.

 Woodlawn is located in the Goulburn Basin within the Lachlan Ford Belt.
 The deposit is hosted primarily by regionally metamorphosed fine to coarse grained, felsic to intermediate volcanic rocks and volcanogenic sedimentary rocks, including carbonaceous shale, known as the Woodlawn Volcanics to a lesser extent.

 The mineralisation is classified as a volcanogenic massive sulphide (VMS) mineralisation consisting of strata-bound lenses of pyrite, sphalerite, galena and chalcopyrite.
 Three specific mineralised horizons at the deposit host 12 sulphide lenses within a 400m x 600m, and a north-west plunging envelop more than 900m-long.

 Reserves at Heron Resources’ flagship project